-The importance of capital expenditure has been recognized in major fiscal policy documents.
-The Thirteenth Finance Commission proposed a time path for raising government's capital expenditures, while reinforcing the golden rule of zero revenue deficit, the latter broadly being on the lines of the FRBM Act, 2003 (GOI, 2010).
-With fiscal consolidation and capital expenditure target of 6% of GDP by 2014-15, as was suggested by the Thirteenth Finance Commission, Mundle at al (2011) obtained about 8% growth trajectory for the Indian economy, if the advanced economies were to grow at reasonable rates.
+The importance of capital expenditure has been recognised in major fiscal policy documents.
+The Thirteenth Finance Commission proposed a time path for raising government's capital expenditures, while reinforcing the golden rule of zero revenue deficit, the latter broadly being on the lines of the FRBM Act, 2003 (Gol, 2010).
+With fiscal consolidation and capital expenditure target of 6 per cent of GDP by 2014-15, as was suggested by the Thirteenth Finance Commission, Mundle et al., (2011) obtained about 8 per cent growth trajectory for the Indian economy, if the advanced economies were to grow at reasonable rates.
 Graph 1 presents the level of capital expenditure as a percentage of GDP.
-The capital expenditure by the combined government has been a little above 4% in the recent years.
+The capital expenditure by the combined government has been a little above 4 per cent in the recent years.
 Thus, the Indian economy is far short of what may be considered as a modest target for capital expenditure.

-Source: Indian Public Finance Statistics, 2011-12

-Note: Figures for 2010-11 are revised estimates and 2011-12 are budget estimates.
+Source: Indian Public Finance Statistics, 2011-12 Note: Figures for 2010-11 are revised estimates and 2011-12 are budget estimates.

-2. Expenditure on the revenue account includes direct spending by the government on goods, services and wage payments, as well as transfers payments to the rest of the economy.
-Transfer payments involves transfers of purchasing power from the government to the rest of the economy and includes major subsidies, pensions and other retirement benefits, relief on account of natural calamities etc..
-Any increase in governments' revenue expenditure can be either due to higher government consumption expenditure or due to an increase in the transfers to the rest of the economy, or a combination of the two.
-Flowchart 1 shows the break-up of revenue expenditure into transfers and other revenue expenditure.
+2. Expenditure on the revenue account includes direct spending by the government on goods, services and wage payments, as well as transfer payments to the rest of the economy.7 Transfer payments involve transfers of purchasing power from the government to the rest of the economy and include major subsidies, pensions and other retirement benefits, relief on account of natural calamities etc. Any increase in governments' revenue expenditure can be either due to higher government consumption expenditure or on account of an increase in the transfers to the rest of the economy, or a combination of the two.
+Flowchart 1 shows the break-up of revenue expenditure into transfers and other revenue expenditure.8

-Refer to Economic and Functional classification of the Budget: http://finmin.nic.in/reports/FunClass201213.pdf
+7 Refer to Economic and Functional classification of the Budget: http://finmin.nic.in/reports/FunClass201213.pdf 8 Subside an attralogue products have been a few forms.

-Subsidy on petroleum products have been treated separately.
-For details see Mundle et al (2013)
+8 Subsidy on petroleum products have been treated separately.
+For details see, Mundle et al., (2013)